Riktam-Santra/mangadex_library/mangadex_library/README.md

   //Chapter ID is required to access info of the desired chapter. var chapterHash = chapterData.result[0].data.attributes
       .hash; // this variable stores the chapter hash of a chapter
-  //Chapter Has is required for requesting manga pages.
+  //Chapter Hash is required for requesting manga pages.

   var baseUrl = await lib.getBaseUrl(
       chapterID); // This variable stores the baseUrl(Authority) to the chapter we are looking for